Public consultation on the review of the Global Monitoring Exercise – Individual Insurer Monitoring assessment methodology

 The objective of this public consultation is to seek stakeholders’ input on the review of the IIM assessment methodology for the next three-year cycle of application (2026-2028).
 Input received through this consultation will be considered in the finalisation of the IIM assessment methodology and will be reflected in an updated public GME document.

-A public background session webinar will be held on Friday, 27 June 2025 13:00 – 14:30 CEST to present the consultation document and answer any questions from stakeholders.
-Click here for details and registration.
+A public background session webinar was held on Friday, 27 June 2025 13:00 – 14:30 CEST to present the consultation document and answer any questions from stakeholders.
+Click here for the replay.